bitrise-io/devcenter/docs/getting-started/create-your-first-app-on-bitrise.md

 but at the same time give you enough room for experimentation and customization.

-Because of the very reason of us believing that you should be able to do everything you want with Bitrise, it can seem a bit complex in a few parts.
+Because of the very reason of us believing that you should be able to do everything you want with Bitrise, some parts may seem a bit complex at first glance.

 This guide will help you get your first app up and running on Bitrise.
 Let's dive in!

-First of all you have to open the [Add New App page](https://www.bitrise.io/apps/add), either by clicking the `Add` button on the [Dashboard](https://www.bitrise.io/dashboard), or selecting the `Add new App` option in the Account drop down menu (top right corner).
+First of all you have to open the [Add New App page](https://www.bitrise.io/apps/add), either by clicking `Add` on the [Dashboard](https://www.bitrise.io/dashboard), or selecting `Add new App` in the Account drop down menu (top right corner).

 ## 1. Code repository setup

 The first step of adding an app is to specify where its code is stored.

-You have two main options here:

-1. You store your code on [GitHub.com](https://github.com/), [Bitbucket.org](https://bitbucket.org/) or [GitLab.com](https://gitlab.com/)
+You can either choose any one of [GitHub.com](https://github.com/), [Bitbucket.org](https://bitbucket.org/) or [GitLab.com](https://gitlab.com/) or add an other location manually.
-1. You store your code somewhere else

 ### GitHub / Bitbucket / GitLab

-This is fairly easy.
-Just click on the tab where you have the repo you want to add to Bitrise.
+Under Connect your repository just choose the git hosting service for the repo you want to add to Bitrise.
-If you haven't connected your GitHub, Bitbucket or GitLab account, click on the green button to do so.
-After that you'll see all your repos listed with an option to filter them.
+(If you haven't connected your GitHub, Bitbucket or GitLab account yet on your profile, click on the green button to do so here.)
+Now you can see all your repos listed and a Search field in case you have many of them.
+If you hover on the repository names, you can get a glimpse of their descriptions, too.
 Your personal repos are separated from the ones that belong to an organization or other user.
-If you hover on the repository names, you can get a glimpse of its description, too.

 Select the repository from the list to proceed to the next step.

 !!! note "Why does Bitrise need write permissions on Github/Bitbucket/GitLab?"